rickcedwhat/polyglot-wordle/README.md

 [ ] add friendships

-[ ] a challenge button that will create a challenge doc in firestore

-[x] profile pages where a user can pin 5 games and accept challenges on these games from anyone
+[x] profile pages where a user can pin 5 games

-[ ] if someone has already completed the same game as you and either of you initiate a challenge, once the challenge is accepted it should auto-complete

-[ ] challenges have to be accepted and can be denied or ignored

 ## Official Scoring Rules